Eldaste/ChimechoBot/README.md

    - lobbies <number> - Set a max number of lobbies.
 Automatically closes queue when last lobby is filled and clears queue when last lobby is called via next.
    - openlobby - Removes the max lobby restriction set by lobbies.

+.save - Saves the current configuration on a per user basis.

+.ring - Opens a new Queue using the user's saved settings if available

 Bot can be tried out here https://discord.gg/44j5GBg